digint/btrbk/doc/FAQ.md

 ------------------------------------------------------

 It is very common (and avisable!) to keep backups on a separate location.
-In some situations, is is also required to transport the data physically, either to the datacenter or to your safe in the basement.
+In some situations, it is also required to transport the data physically, either to the datacenter or to your safe in the basement.